 Optimizing for Voice Search

 With voice searches, keywords are changing as well.
 Instead of focused with long tails to help climb rankings, the keyword strategy for voice needs to be conversational and mimic how people talk.
-A good way to start with this is listen to what customers on the phone ask you, and document not only the question, but how they ask it.
+A good way to start with this is to listen to what customers on the phone ask you, and document not only the question but how they ask it.
 Using these, either content pages or an FAQ can be built to help with ranking.
 For newer websites trying to get on the first page of results, content pages with detailed descriptions are more useful.
 An FAQ is better for websites that are already ranked and do better with photos that are titled the question people search for or a short answer to the question.

 When adding keywords, try adding ones involving local landmarks.
 Tourists to San Francisco might ask Siri or Google “where are restaurants near the Golden Gate Bridge?”
 If your business is near the Golden Gate Bridge, having those terms will help a new customer find your business.

 Another step is to claim your Google My Business listing.
-This is one that is heard a lot, but with voice searches it becomes more important than ever.
+This is one that is heard a lot, but with voice searches, it becomes more important than ever.
 Voice searches rely on local results often, so not having your address or opening hours available can hurt your business.
 While Google’s engine is thorough, the easier it is for Google’s spiders to find the information desired, the more likely it is your business will show in search results.
 This extends to having the information in images as well.
 While it may look eye-catching, Google being forced to parse the image content can hurt resulting visibility.

 While claiming your Google My Business is important, it’s also important to keep it updated.
 If someone is searching for your business, having an old address or old store hours can hinder sales.
 This is worse if there is no information at all, as searches like “store hours” peak when a user is heading to the store.